 Food processors are useful kitchen tools.
 They can make quick work of chopping and mincing ingredients, create smooth dips and sauces (such as hummus or pesto), and mix bread and cookie doughs.
-You can even use a food processor to make chocolate pudding!
-Follow the tips and techniques on this card to help you make the most of your food processor.
+Follow the tips and techniques below to help you make the most of your food processor.

 Have you heard about our Young Chefs’ Club?
 Members get a themed (and kid-tested) box delivered each month!